-Manage flyaway hair with these easy to apply tips25 July 2017
+Manage flyaway hair with these easy to apply tips10 September 2019

-If you find yourself in a hot or humid climate – or even if you got a bit carried away brushing – your hair can become super-charged with static electricity.
+With Autumn’s arrival so too comes a new set of weather conditions to test even the calmest hairstyles!
+Be it going from a cool climate to hot one (as central heating systems kick in), tackling breezey days or even if you’ve got a bit carried away brushing – all this can make your hair super-charged with static electricity.
 The result is flyaway hair.
-If you have a flyaway hair day, try these five simple tips.
+Don’t despair though – if you have a flyaway hair day just try these five simple tips.

 1.Ditch your plastic comb

 Plastic combs create static and flyaway hair.
 Use a metal one instead as it discharges the electricity in your hair that causes the problem.
 You can get one at your nearest pharmacy or online.
 Opt for a good quality one though – they are relatively inexpensive and will last years if you look after it properly.

 This will hydrate your hair and keep it sleek.
 Drinking plenty of water and eating healthily will help too.
 We recommend shampoos from the UNITE range as they are designed by hairdressers for hairdressers and are paraben free.
 Do check which type will suit you best with your Hair Designer though.
 You will be surprised at the effect a professional wash and a good shampoo can have.
 Equally, if you use the wrong one for your hair type you could find that you have created a different problem – heavy lank hair, for example.
 We will be delighted to advise you.

 A thin layer of hairspray will keep static and flyaway under control.
 The secret is to get the spray to go from the root to the tip of your hair as it helps to stop static energy building up at your scalp.
 Don’t overdo it though or you will obviously find your hair becomes stiff as a board!

 4. A quick fix when you’re out and about